afrchutch/PythonTraining/README.md

 # PythonTraining
-A collection of python training scripts showcasing concept in python.
+A collection of python training scripts showcasing concepts in python.
 Refer to these examples when needed.